coronalabs/corona-docs-plugins/appodeal/index.markdown

 <div class="guide-notebox-imp">
 <div class="notebox-title-imp">Important</div>

 Be warned that plugin builds for Amazon store are restricted at the moment.
-We are working on the appropriate SDK/plugin update and the ability to publish your apps, which includes Corona Appodeal modular plugin, to Amazon store should become available as soon as possible.
+We are working on the appropriate SDK/plugin update and the ability to publish your apps, which includes Appodeal modular plugin, to Amazon store should become available as soon as possible.

 </div>